harism/android-pagecurl/README.md

 ToDo
 ====
-* Fix drop shadow calculation as now there's overlapping with page surface in some situations.
-Additionally in some cases drop shadow polygons overlap each other making it almost black.
-* Adjust fake self shadow calculation.
+* Adjust fake soft shadow calculation.
+It's an endless road..
 * Add some details to make it a bit more book alike.

 Some details